Kong/docs.konghq.com/app/konnect/service-catalog/integrations/index.md

 ## Events

-Eventing allows you to view key events associated with your {{site.service_catalog_name}} integrations directly from the **Events** tab in the {{site.konnect_short_name}} UI.
+Events within a Service allow you to view key events associated with your {{site.service_catalog_name}} integrations directly from the **Events** tab of an individual Service details page in the {{site.konnect_short_name}} UI.
 From here you can search or filter through events by keywords in the event title and filter by time frame.